Division of Transportation - Joseph R. Korpalski, Director of Transportation

 Reservation hours are Monday-Friday from 5:30 am to 6:00 pm and Saturday-Sunday from 8:30 am to 4:00 pm.
 On the weekends, because of low staff levels, call takers only make same-day reservations.
 Trips for Saturday, Sunday or Monday can be reserved on the preceding Friday.
 The Call Center is also open (to take trip reservations) on Holidays from 8:00 am to 5:00 pm.

-Seniors and individuals with a disability can reserve their trips up to seven (7) days in advance.
-The general public (all riders) can reserve their trips 2 days in advance (starting January 1, 2020).
-If you are using MCRide for both legs of a trip (going and coming), remember to make both trip reservations at the same time!
+Seniors and individuals with an RTA card can reserve their trips up to seven (7) days in advance.
+The general public (all riders) can reserve their trips 2 days in advance.
+If you are using MCRide for both legs of a trip (going and returning), remember to make both trip reservations at the same time!

 When Can I Ride?